-A/B system updates ensure a workable booting system remains on the disk during an over-the-air (OTA) update.
+A/B system updates, also known as seamless updates, ensure a workable booting system remains on the disk during an over-the-air (OTA) update.
 This reduces the likelihood of an inactive device afterward, which means less device replacements and device reflashes at repair/warranty centers.

 Customers can continue to use their devices during an OTA.
 The only downtime during an update is when the device reboots into the updated disk partition.
 If the OTA fails, the device is still useable since it will boot into the pre-OTA disk partition.
 The download of the OTA can be attempted again.
 A/B system updates implemented through OTA are recommended for new devices only.